 By Dean Welliver, South Kern Sol

-Read more about KHSD’s Forum on School Climate from South Kern Sol here.
+Read more from South Kern Sol here.